 TERM (The Enormous Regional Model) is a multiregional CGE model of a single country, which is "bottom-up" -- it treats each region as a separate economy.
 Two key features of TERM are: (a) its ability to solve quickly with a large number of regions or sectors, and (b) its database construction methodology, which allows a multiregional database to be constructed quickly, even with quite limited regional data.

-A course on the TERM model was presented twice during 2011.
+Regional CGE courses, based on the comparative-static version of the TERM model have been held in Australia, China, South Africa and Poland.
 TERM-based models exist for 6 or more countries, but most examples used during the course are based on the South African version of TERM.
-Participants need to bring their own laptop computers.
-More details here.
+See, eg, here or here.
+From time to time we also offer a Dynamic TERM course.

 This week-long course introduces participants to VURM, a detailed multi-regional dynamic CGE model of Australia's six states and two territories.
 This course was last held in 2015 (photo).